GIFTED ASSESSMENT

 Listen

-We start with conversation.
-You share your story, your questions, and the moments that made you wonder.
-We listen deeply without assumptions.
+We begin with conversation.
+You share your story, your questions, and the moments that prompted you to wonder.
+This is a space to slow down, listen carefully, and understand your child without assumptions.

 explore